(2022) Master Your Sales Follow-Up w/ Examples

 With these benefits, outreach software can also help you keep in mind the reason why you’re following up.
 Do not just call customers with no purpose.
 ‘Just touching base’ is not a good enough reason.

 Go over the information you have stored on your prospect to guide you on the best way to approach the follow-up.
-Consider their customer profile, past purchases, your company’s customer research.
+Consider their customer profile, past purchases, your company’s customer research in order to define your follow-up strategy.

 Doing this helps you get a sense of your sales team’s history with that customer, as well as what they may find beneficial from the call.
 You want to make the follow-up valuable for them.
 Giving purpose to your conversation is a practical way to do this.